ClayAtCW/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Jumping sound effect

 Firstly, add the jumping sound effect.
-Open the `Player` script and add the `jumpAudio` property that quotes the sound document resource:
+Open the `Player` script and add the `jumpAudio` property that references the sound document resource:

 ```js
 // Player.js